MinaSeddik/dev-shortcut/Git/README.md

 git clone git@github.com:MinaSeddik/dev-shortcut.git
 ```

-a new project directory named "shortcut" will be created
+a new project directory named "dev-shortcut" will be created

 ## <a name='git_config'> git config </a>